 - Graduate applications are very competitive.
 It is beneficial to submit all materials before the deadlines.

 Who should apply?

-Students with undergraduate majors in the food sciences, including chemistry, microbiology, nutrition, biology and biochemistry, may be well prepared for graduate work in Food Science.
-If your undergraduate degree is not directly related to food science, you may be eligible by strengthen your preparation through enrollment in additional courses before applying, or while pursuing your graduate degree.
+Students with undergraduate majors in the food sciences, including chemistry, microbiology, nutrition, biology, and biochemistry, may be well prepared for graduate work in Food Science.
+If your undergraduate degree is not directly related to food science, you may be eligible by strengthening your preparation through enrollment in additional courses before applying, or while pursuing your graduate degree.
 Undergraduate students who are pursuing studies not related to food science and who contemplate graduate work in food science should take as many courses in the basic physical and biological sciences as possible.
 Your graduate studies may be tailored for your individual background and needs.

 For a complete application, the following materials are required.
 All materials should be received by the deadlines outlined above for priority consideration – including language requirements.
 Applications are most competitive when these priority deadlines are met.

 - An online completed Application for Admission to the Graduate School, on which the student should indicate food science as the major.

 - A $90.00 non-refundable application fee.
 The School of Food Sciences does not have application fee waivers available.

 - Three letters of recommendation from professors or employers.
 Once you submit your application, your references will be contacted automatically through the online application system and asked to submit an electronic recommendation form.

 - A Statement of Purpose, which also describes what area of research you are interested in or the faculty member you want to work with.